 Diarrhea is defined as a stool frequency of more than 3 stools per day, which have a high water content of over 75 % and an increased stool weight, about 250 g.
-The acute diarrhea usually lasts two to three days, and the reason is infections or intoxication.
+Acute diarrhea usually lasts two to three days, and the reason is infections or intoxication.
 Prolonged diarrhea is chronic and can be caused by food intolerance, inflammatory bowel disease or tumors.

 Classification according to the emergence of diarrhea